Enterprise Social Media API, Exportable Reports, and Agent Workflows

 - Import.
 Bring approved brand assets from customer-controlled storage into Apaya for campaigns, templates, and content production.

 - Export.
-Expose selected Apaya data for customer reporting, BI, or internal systems.
+Expose selected Apaya data for customer reporting, BI, internal systems, or AI/LLM analysis.

 Inbound integrations where external systems push content into Apaya are reviewed for scope and security implications.
 They are scoped per customer.